Wda Świecie

-Klub Sportowy Wda Świecie is a football club from Świecie, Poland.
-It was found in 1957.
-They are currently playing in Polish Third League (IV level).
+Wda Świecie, known fully as Klub Sportowy Wda Świecie, is a football club based in Świecie, Poland, founded in 1957.
+They currently play in group II of the III liga's fourth tier, after winning the IV liga Kuyavia-Pomerania in 2024.

 Wda has participated in three editions of the Polish Cup, but has never advanced beyond the first round.